good

 yearly price

-It's possible to test the premium version of Avast Antivirus for 30 days at no cost, however, you will have to input a payment method to start the trial.
-We recommend canceling the subscription when it concludes (or shortly beforehand) and then monitoring your account to make sure that you aren't charged for a subscription you aren't using.
-All the same, each subscription comes with a 30-day, money-back guarantee.
+You can test the premium version of Avast Antivirus for 30 days at no cost, however, you will have to input a payment method to start the trial.
+We recommend canceling the subscription shortly before it concludes to avoid any billing irregularities.
+Monitor your payment method to make sure that you aren't charged for a subscription you aren't using.
+All Avast Antivirus subscriptions include a 30-day, money-back guarantee.

 Conclusion